codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * When you train such a model over billions of tokens over a large dataset containing web articles and so forth, what you get is a very potent representation of each word in the vocabulary in the form of a vector.
 These vectors can be 300 dimensions long, i.e. each word is represented by 300 real numbers.

 * Pre-trained word embedding is an example of **Transfer Learning**.
 The main idea behind it is to **use public embeddings that are already trained on large datasets**.
 Specifically, instead of initializing our neural network weights randomly, we will set these pre trained embeddings as initialization weights.
 This trick helps to accelerate training and boost the performance of NLP models.

+* Word2vec is an algorithm used to produce distributed representations of words, and by that we mean word types; i.e. any given word in a vocabulary, such as get or grab or go has its own word vector, and those vectors are **effectively stored in a lookup table or dictionary** .

 #### Applications of word2vec